Aesthetica Art Prize Exhibition 2017

 Future Now: The Aesthetica Art Prize Shortlist

 Friday 26 May

-The 2017 finalists offer insight into their practices, which utilise photography, painting sculpture and installation to address a range of contemporary themes from globalisation to technological advancement.
+The 2017 finalists offered insight into their practices, by utilised photography, painting, sculpture and installation to address a range of contemporary themes from globalisation to technological advancement.

 Navigating the Aesthetica Art Prize Exhibition